-Basketball Defense - Defensive Intensity - Charting DeflectionsBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Defensive Intensity - Charting DeflectionsBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Defensive "deflections" are a largely unrecognized defensive statistic that coaches should pay a lot more attention to.
+Defensive "deflections" are a largely unrecognized defensive statistic that coaches should pay more attention to.
 Why?
-Because deflections are an index of defensive intensity... a measure of how hard your team, and individual players, are playing on defense.
+Because deflections are an index of defensive intensity... a measure of how hard your team and individual players are playing on defense.

-As coaches, we implore our players to play harder on defense, get scrappy, talk, communicate, pressure the ball, help, hustle... a lot of intangible stuff.
+As coaches, we implore our players to play harder on defense, get scrappy, talk, communicate, pressure the ball, help, hustle, and a lot of intangible stuff.
 This is where charting your team's deflections comes in.
-If you have an assistant chart deflections, you now have an objective way of determining your defensive intensity.
+If you have an assistant chart deflections, you will have an objective way of determining your defensive intensity.
 The harder you play on defense, the more deflections, and vice-versa.
 Deflections are a "hustle and intensity" stat.

-Louisville head coach Rick Pitino pays more attention to deflections than almost any other stat, and has been charting deflections since he started way back in the 80's.
+Rick Pitino pays more attention to deflections than almost any other stat, and has been charting deflections since he started way back in the 80's.
 He wants to know going into a time-out or half-time, how many deflections they have.
-He strives for 17 - 22 at half-time and over 35 per game, and claims that if you get 35 or more, most of the time you win.
+He strives for 17 - 22 at half-time and over 35 per game.
+He claims that if you get 35 or more, you usually win.
 He has an assistant devoted to nothing but charting deflections, during games and in practices.
 Coach Pitino's teams are noted for their defensive intensity.

 So what counts as a deflection?

 It does not include a rebound.
-Some coaches might not count shot-blocks or taking a charge, as these are often charted separately.
-But it really comes down to whatever you as a coach want to monitor.
+Some coaches don't count shot-blocks or taking a charge, as these are often charted separately.
+It really comes down to whatever the coach wants to monitor.
 So the stat is more than just a true "deflection" or tipping of the ball.
 Maybe we should call it something like a "dig", a "nasty", a "scrappy", or... whatever!

 Feel free to download and modify this "Deflections Chart" for your own use.
 You can get five games (or five practices) on each sheet.
 PDF version